jellyfin-archive/jellyfin-docs/general/server/live-tv/setup-guide.md

 * Auto-loop live streams is sometimes necessary for some IPTV channels.
 Turn this on only if your streams are not playing correctly

 > [!NOTE]
-> Here are legal samples to use to test connectivity
+> Here is a github for legal samples to use to test connectivity
 > https://github.com/notanewbie/LegalStream/blob/master/packages/news/all.m3u8

 ## Adding guide data: